Rmbruno11/fashionette/README.md

 * Add authentication using lumen middleware.

-* Add linters and static code analysis tools (for example: PHP C Fixer or PHP Mess Detector).
+* Add linters and static code analysis tools (for example: PHP CS Fixer or PHP Mess Detector).

 * Use a documentation tool (Ex: swagger / openapi).